bgiesing/brandongiesing.com/content/post/twit-2017-thoughts.md

 Today you announced it's going back to one day.
 You didn't say if it's going back to only or mostly drone stuff but if it does, I'm definitely gonna stop watching.
 Bad move imho.

 # Suggestions and 2016 Recap
-Okay so let's start by recaping what suggestions I made last time:
+Okay so let's start by recapping what suggestions I made last time:

 1. Merge iOS Today and MacBreak Weekly into an Apple Today/Weekly
 2. Rename This Week in Google since it's always more than Google